linuxlawson/texpert/README.md

 **Windows:**
 Windows users will need to make program executable using PyInstaller or similiar program.
-Python 2 or 3 will also need to be installed.

 Program uses systems default color scheme, so will look different on each OS.
 If problems occur, or a black hole forms, please let me know.